There are several types of Hocho knives, each designed for specific purposes such as cutting vegetables, fish, etc.

 The all-purpose knife “Santoku-bocho” is handy.

-For use at home, it is not always necessary to provide all types of knives as long as you don’t often make specific dishes, Sushi or Sashimi.
+For use at home, providing all types of knives is only sometimes necessary as long as you don't often make specific dishes, such as sushi or sashimi.
 Instead, having just one all-purpose knife "Santoku-bocho 三徳包丁" will do.
-The Santoku-bocho, a type of western-style Hocho (= Youboucho 洋包丁), is most commonly used at home in Japan and often sold at home improvement center and even at supermarkets.
-There are basically for both right/left-handed.
+The Santoku, a type of western-style Hocho (=Youcho 洋包丁), is most commonly used at home in Japan and often sold at home improvement centers and even at supermarkets.
+They are basically for both right/left-handed.

 Steel Hocho vs Stainless Steel Hocho